Babra455/Smartway_Metrics_Dashboard/README.md

 ---

 ## Project Objective
-i.
-Assess real-time fraud detection and blocking, measuring effectiveness and any latency between flagging and prevention. ii.
-Evaluate the performance of Network Slice 1 and 2 compared to baseline networks on key metrics (latency, success rate, throughput) and analyze cost versus benefit iii.
-Recommend which platform Mobile or Desktop should be prioritized for fixes, specifying the most critical features and user flows. iv.
-Identify whether transaction rejections are due to banking errors or network issues, supported by evidence and confidence levels.
+- Assess real-time fraud detection and blocking, measuring effectiveness and any latency between flagging and prevention.
+- Evaluate the performance of Network Slice 1 and 2 compared to baseline networks on key metrics (latency, success rate, throughput) and analyze cost versus benefit
+- Recommend which platform Mobile or Desktop should be prioritized for fixes, specifying the most critical features and user flows.
+- Identify whether transaction rejections are due to banking errors or network issues, supported by evidence and confidence levels.

 ---